ambray/RE-Course/slides/re_section5.rst

 * Function implementation in C++ can vary rather widely
 	+ Overloading
 	+ Templates
-	+ Member Functions and Inheritence
+	+ Member Functions and Inheritance
 * Also features differences in calling convention and implicit arguments

 ----